 The emerging LTP at a glance

-- Enhance the natural environment.
+- Improve air quality, and protect the natural environment.

 - Land use planning - designing places so that jobs and amenities are closer to where people live.